California Electrocution Accident Lawyers

 What Is Electrocution?

-The Medical Consequences of Electrical Injuries
+The Medical Consequences Of Electrical Injuries

 There are many potential consequences of an electrical injury.
 The most serious cases are electrocution that results in death.
-But even if you are able to survive an electrical injury, you could face medical complications for years to come.
+However, even if you are able to survive an electrical injury, you could face medical complications for years to come.
 What follows are some of the most common medical conditions that develop after an electrical injury.

 Immediate Effects

 One of the most common injuries caused by electricity is a burn.
 Like any burn, electrical burns come in varying degrees of severity.
-Burns that only affect the outer layers of the body are easier to treat.
-If a burn penetrates to deeper layers of body tissue or covers a greater portion of the body, the chances of survival decrease.
+Burns that only affect the outer layers of the body are easier to treat; if a burn penetrates to deeper layers of body tissue or covers a greater portion of the body, the chances of survival decrease.

 Unfortunately, burns are not even the most serious medical complication of an electrical injury.
 The human body requires electric signals in order to survive.
 Your nervous system constantly sends messages that keep your heart beating, your lungs filled with oxygen, and your organs functioning properly.
 Electrical injuries can interfere with the electrical signals sent by the nervous system, which can leave a victim with a loss of sensation or sensations of tingling and discomfort.